Easy Christmas Fudge Recipe

 No one can resist creamy smooth fudge that melts in your mouth.

-You’ll find this best fudge on Christmas cookie trays along with Eggnog Cookies, Ginger Cookies, Confetti Squares, and Whipped Shortbread Cookies.
+You’ll find this best fudge on Christmas cookie trays along with Eggnog Cookies, Ginger Cookies, Butterscotch Confetti Squares, and Whipped Shortbread Cookies.

-Just make sure to make many batches of this easy fudge recipe during the christmas season.
+Just make sure to make many batches of this easy fudge recipe during the Christmas season.

 I know you’ll want some for yourself, family, and to give away as homemade gifts.
 Holiday cheer can be spread with a little simple baking.